 Della had seen somethin’ in me no one else ever had, and I didn’t want to venture too far from that.
 And she’d brainstorm with me sometimes when I was designing new furniture.
 So would Alex, her ex-husband and now boyfriend, when he wasn’t in D.C. or somewhere covering a news story.

 Even though my woodshop stood in the shadow of my parents’ house, I liked working there.
 I’d taken out the dividing wall between two stalls so I had a good-sized space for making large pieces of furniture.
-The walls were mostly logs and chinking, but I covered one in rough-cut pine that gave me space to organize tools and such.
+The walls were mostly logs and chinking, but I covered one in rough-cut pine that gave me space to organize tools and what-nots.
 I added a strong floor so I had a sturdy place to set all them power tools.

 Shiloh, aka Bob Greene, had a religious conversion of sorts while at The Hicks.
 He hooked up with some of the Buddhists who came there every summer, but unlike their serious devotion, he seemed to cherry-pick whatever suited him.
 He changed his appearance by dressing only in loose clothing, mostly black hippie pants and black T-shirts, and growing a long wispy mustache that gave him the air of a magician.
 That impression grew stronger when, after a meditation break, he’d slip into the woodshop without me knowing it.